pre63/pbn/content/terrafirmanews.com/articles/fast-and-furious-11-a-franchise-finale-to-watch.md

 title: 'Fast and Furious 11: A Franchise Finale to Watch'
 slug: fast-and-furious-11-a-franchise-finale-to-watch
 author: Silas Twaine
-date: '2025-07-03'
+date: '2023-06-12'
-meta_description: "How Fast and Furious 11\u2019s 2027 release aims to close the franchise\
-  \ with a bang, honoring Paul Walker\u2019s legacy.[](https://www.41nbc.com/hollywood-minute-big-reveals-and-finales-ahead-in-film-and-anime/)"
+meta_description: How Fast and Furious 11’s 2027 release aims to close the franchise with a bang, honoring Paul Walker’s legacy.[](https://www.41nbc.com/hollywood-minute-big-reveals-and-finales-ahead-in-film-and-anime/)
 meta_keywords:
 - Fast and Furious 11
 - Vin Diesel